ChamalGomesHSO/nix-config/README.md

 ## Troubleshooting

 - If you encounter permission issues during Nix installation, make sure you have sudo access
-- You may have to restart or create a new terminal after installations or activations to ensure changes take place
+- You may have to restart or create a new shell after installations or activations to ensure changes take effect
 - For configuration errors, check the syntax in your home.nix file

 ## Additional Resources